kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-edge-nodes.md

 ## Prerequisites

 - You have enabled [KubeEdge](../../../pluggable-components/kubeedge/).
-- You have an available node to serve as an edge node with [Docker](https://docs.docker.com/engine/install/) 19.03.12 or later installed.
+- You have an available node to serve as an edge node.
 The node can run either Ubuntu (recommended) or CentOS.
 This tutorial uses Ubuntu 18.04 as an example.
 - Edge nodes, unlike Kubernetes cluster nodes, should work in a separate network.

 ## Configure an Edge Node

+You need to install a container runtime and configure EdgeMesh on your edge node.

+### Install a container runtime

+[KubeEdge](https://docs.kubeedge.io/en/docs/) supports several container runtimes including Docker, containerd, CRI-O and Virtlet.
+For more information, see [the KubeEdge documentation](https://docs.kubeedge.io/en/docs/advanced/cri/).

+### Configure EdgeMesh

 Perform the following steps to configure [EdgeMesh](https://kubeedge.io/en/docs/advanced/edgemesh/) on your edge node.